dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

 ### Tips

-Start early!
+- Start early!
 Don't wait until the last minute.
 Let me know if you have questions or are unclear on what a game is asking you to do.

-Read the descriptions and the comments carefully.
+- Read the descriptions and the comments carefully.
 Use the comments as a guide: fill in each step of the program below the comments decribing that step.

-Look at your lab problems and examples from class.
-All of these games are combinations of things we've done before.

-You must use the Random object named rng to generate your random vaues.
+- You must use the Random object named rng to generate your random vaues.
 Don't use Math.random() or your programs' output won't match what the tests expect.

-Add Javadoc-style headers to the methods that don't have them.
+- Write headers for the methods that don't have them.

-Look at the tests to see the required outputs.
-The tests have been adjusted to accept some flexibility in output, so you probably won't have issues with things like punctuation, but try to stay as close as possible to the expected output format.